International Finance

 Even when CIP holds, the tax treatment of the two routes may differ.

-• FX gains/losses on foreign-currency debt may be taxed differently (income vs. capital gains)
+• FX gains/losses on foreign-currency debt may be taxed differently from interest.

 Friction 3: Natural hedging